GuilhermeCampano/fluany/CONTRIBUTING.md

 ### Issue and Pull Request Labels

 This section lists the labels we use to help us track and manage issues and pull requests.
-Most labels are used across all Fluany repositories, but some are specific to `fluany/fluany`.
+Most labels are used across all Fluany repositories, but some are specific to `fluany`.

 The labels are loosely grouped by their purpose, but it's not required that every issue have a label from every group or that an issue can't have more than one label from the same group.

-Please open an issue on `fluany/fluany` if you have suggestions for new labels, and if you notice some labels are missing on some repositories, then please open an issue on that repository.
+Please open an issue on `fluany` if you have suggestions for new labels, and if you notice some labels are missing on some repositories, then please open an issue on that repository.